KillerRebooted/Bookmark/README.md

 ![Logout Demo](https://github.com/KillerRebooted/Bookmark/blob/main/README%20Images/Logout%20Demo.png)

-To Logout, instead of pressing `Escape`, press the `Power Off` Icon in the top left and Press `Yes`.
+To Logout, instead of pressing `Escape`, press the Red `Power Off` Icon in the top left and Press `Yes`.
 It will go back to the Login Page which can be closed using the `Escape` or the `Close` Button.

 ## Book API